 Simple and affordable.
 If you are looking for a fun twilight round with friends, Reese is the place for you.
 This course also regularly offers a Thursday night scramble you can join if you have an itch to bet on your game.
 For those who want to warm up before their round, a simple putting green is available to stretch out the shoulders and work on your short game.
 While on the course, you may notice the Bermuda also grabs your ball a bit differently if this is something you are not used to.
 Opportunities to cut corners, drive greens, and shoot a low score are definitely possible out at Reese.
 It’s also a very walkable course if you are looking for extra exercise!

 Travis Dowdle is originally from Boise, Idaho where he learned to play golf in high school.
 He is a +4 handicap and has had the opportunity to play many courses in both the Rocky Mountain Region and all over Texas as well as Eastern New Mexico.
-He is currently the Texas Tech University Health Science Center golf club captain.
+He has recently served as the Texas Tech University Health Science Center golf club captain.